Clinton-Davis/peninsulaballet/README.md

 3. I should be able to find the schedule of the classes and the studios quickly.

 ### Strategy
 My Strategy was simple to keep within the clients wants and needs, by having a page layout with an elegant image that inspires and invokes the inner ballerina in the children and the parents alike when they see the website.
 By having a clean, easy to read and navigate.
-That invokes confidence in the school and a sense of confidence that their children would are after.
+That invokes confidence in the school and a good feeling that their children would be looked after.

 ### Scope
 To show all the information in a clean and precise way, I decided to split up the website into five pages.
 Each page is dedicated to a different aspect of the school.
-The market research I did showed me the top 5 things that had to display.
+The market research and user storeys showed me the top 5 things that had to display.

 ### Structure.
 <details>